Local company donates repair work at Dubuque transitional housing facility

-A local company is donating water damage repair work to a Dubuque transitional housing facility.
+A local company is donating its services to repair water damage at a Dubuque transitional housing facility.

 The release states that a leaking refrigerator caused “major damage to the floor and surrounding walls and cabinets.”